 Prerequisite(s): For Gender Studies Minor students: GNDR 105, and 6 sem. hrs. of ENGL, or instructor's consent.
+Global Literacy GLTR 201 Navigating Artificial Intelligence (3 sem. hrs.)
+This course introduces students to the foundation of generative artificial intelligence (AI) from various lenses including a Christian worldview.
+Students will focus on analyzing ethical issues, risks, and biases commonly found in AI outputs and explore methods for more effective and appropriate use as their mode of inquiry.
+With examining and discussing its current topics and future technological trends, students will be equipped with practical approaches to their current and future social context.
+Pre-requisite(s): 30 credit hours or Second-year standing.
+GLTR 401 Graduate Studies: Academic Literacy (3 sem. hrs.)
+Equip students in academic reading and writing in order to fulfill scholarly expectations and develop academic literacy, critical thinking, and application skills at the graduate level.
+Through the process of reading and analyzing scholarly journal articles, including theories and cases in interdisciplinary fields such as leadership, students will become responsible for academic integrity and confident in engaging and communicating in graduate-level academic writing such as article reviews, case studies, and literature reviews.
+NB: This course is designed for prospective graduate students who may not be familiar with the North American academic context or who come from an international background.
 Greek GREE 235 Elementary New Testament Greek (3 sem. hrs.)
 This course comprises an introduction to Hellenistic (Koiné) Greek that is designed to prepare the student for reading the Greek New Testament with linguistic aptitude, as well as developing a cultural intelligence pertaining to the ancient people and history that gave rise to the biblical text.
 Students will explore and investigate linguistic theories and ideas related to the script, grammar, syntax, and vocabulary of the Greek New Testament, as well as evaluate and compare differences and similarities that exist between the Ancient Greco-Roman and Jewish cultures and our own contemporary culture.
-This course will not only encourage students to develop a foundational proficiency that aids in their life-long inquiry into the Greek New Testament and the cultures from which it ensued; but will also enable and encourage the creative application of fruit born from such a study into the life of the student in a manner that results in "skillful Christian living".
+This course will not only encourage students to develop a foundational proficiency that aids in their lifelong inquiry into the Greek New Testament and the cultures from which it ensued; but will also enable and encourage the creative application of fruit born from such a study into the life of the student in a manner that results in "skillful Christian living".
 Cross-listed: RELS 235.
 (3-0) Prerequisite(s): None.